 Cognitive assessment test to evaluate cognitive abilites.

-Measures and assess the cognitive areas related to visual short-term memory.
+Measures and assess the cognitive domains related to visual short-term memory.

 The Recovery Test VISMEM Recovery test was created using the classic Memory Malingering (TOMM) test.
 The task consists of looking at and memorizing a context, and remembering the necessary characteristics after a few seconds.
 Professionals can observe the user's memory capacity as well as attention and visual recognition.
 The task will become more difficult as the user correctly answers the questions.